clutterdesk/Nodel/README.md

 "Nodel" is a portmanteau of "node" and "model", where "node" refers to a node in a tree data-structure.

 Nodel consists of an Object class and a DataSource base class, which can be sub-classed to provide on-demand/lazy loading.
-The Nodel Object class is dynamic type implemented in C++ as a union.
-Due to the stringent performance requirements entailed, std::variant is avoided.
-Each dynamic method is implemented as a switch statement.

-Nodel Objects are reference counted, so you don't have to worry about deallocating the objects in a tree.
+Nodel Objects are reference counted.

 Nodel is header-only library with *no required dependencies*.
 However, if you link with cpptrace, any Nodel exceptions will contain backtraces.